gav727/gav727/README.md

-- 👋 Hi, I’m @gav727
+- 👋 Hi, I’m Gabe Villarreal
-- 👀 I’m interested in learing more about coding and getting more practice.
+- 👀 I’m interested in learing more about software development and getting more practice.
 - 🌱 I’m currently learning the basics.
 - 📫 How to reach me @ gvillarreal98@foxmail.com